 6. File keepsake school work by year.

 All of those papers that my children want to keep end up in a file in my filing cabinet.
-By the time I file them, enough time has passed that I will ask the girls again what they'd like to keep from that pile.
-And they are usually willing to put a few more items into the recycle bin.
-Well, except for Sophia.
-She'd keep every single math page she's ever done if I'd let her--so I just have to explain that we can't keep everything, only the best things.
+By the time I file them, enough time has passed that I will ask the girls again what they’d like to keep from that pile.
+By then they are usually willing to put a few more items into the recycle bin.
+Well, except for my youngest.
+She’d keep every single math page she’s ever done if I’d let her!
+So I just explain that we can’t keep everything, only the best things.

-When Bria was in Kindergarten, I scanned her best work and saved it to a DVD rather than filing the papers.
-That became too much work for me, so I prefer the filing, but it is another idea for getting rid of all the papers, that's for sure!
+When my eldest was in Kindergarten, I scanned her best work and saved it to a DVD rather than filing the papers.
+That became too much work for me, so I prefer the filing, but it is another idea for getting rid of all the papers.

 7. Make a study bin for your older children.